 Each Sunday, interns participate in worship at their host church with their team.
 This is an opportunity to connect the church family to the program and its families so that sustainable relationships are established during the summer.
 Beyond this, interns may help connect partner churches with the program by recruiting volunteers to read with the children that attend the day camp, collecting supplies for the program, and sharing their experience.

-The dates for this service experience are May 30-July 29, 2020.
+The dates for this service experience are late May- late July.
 This includes one week of pre-program training and seven weeks of day camp.

 Interns must have completed one year of college or be at least 19 years old and must have the legal right to work in the U.S.